Alleviating the $H_0$ tension in Rastall gravity: Constraints on Models

 \section{Constraints on Models}

-In this section, we employ the MCMC technique to derive the best-fit values of the model parameters.
-The analysis is performed using a comprehensive dataset that includes BBN, $H(z)$, BAO, SNe Ia, CMB and $f\sigma_8(z)$ observations.
+In this section, we employ the Markov Chain Monte Carlo (MCMC) technique to derive the best-fit values and confidence intervals of the cosmological parameters.
+Both the standard $\Lambda$CDM and the R-$\Lambda$CDM models are investigated under the assumptions of spatially flat and non-flat universes.